 Types of Destructive Testing

-Aggressive environment testing - includes fracture and fatigue testing in sour (H2S), sweet (CO2) and other corrosive environments; at a range of temperatures and pressures.
+This includes fracture and fatigue testing in sour (H2S), sweet (CO2) and other corrosive environments; at a range of temperatures and pressures.
 These test allow industry to assess the impact of these conditions on materials and performance.

-Corrosion testing - this covers non-toxic, small-scale, aqueous corrosion testing in a variety of different environments including fresh and sea water.
+This covers non-toxic, small-scale, aqueous corrosion testing in a variety of different environments including fresh and sea water.

-Fatigue testing - performed in air or seawater environments, these tests are used to test parent materials and the endurance of welded joints under constant or variable amplitude loading.
+Performed in air or seawater environments, these tests are used to test parent materials and the endurance of welded joints under constant or variable amplitude loading.
 This destructive testing method can also be used for fatigue crack growth testing of welds, base metals, and heat affected zones.

-Hydrogen testing - this type of testing covers materials that have a risk of corrosion from exposure to hydrogen.
+This type of testing covers materials that have a risk of corrosion from exposure to hydrogen.
 These tests can be carried out at a variety of different temperatures and strain rates.

-Residual stress measurement - residual stresses are those that remain in a solid material after the original causes of any stresses have been removed.
+Residual stresses are those that remain in a solid material after the original causes of any stresses have been removed.
 These can be intentional, such as with the scratch-resistant glass on smartphones, or unintentional which can lead to premature failure of a structure.
 Measurement of residual stresses allows for designers and engineers to determine factors like near-surface and through-thickness residual stress distribution, which can be used in engineering critical assessments.

 Charpy Impact Testing at The Test House